Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/index.md

 #### Plugin.execute

 This method contains the logic for processing events and has event as parameter.
 If used as enrichment type plugin, the expected return value is the modified/enriched event; while if used as a destination type plugin, the expected return value is undefined.
-This method is called for each event, including Identify, GroupIdentify and Revenue events, that is instrumented using the client interface.
+This method is called for each event, including Identify, GroupIdentify and Revenue events, that's instrumented using the client interface.

 #### Plugin examples

 ##### Enrichment type plugin

-Here's an example of a plugin that modifies each event that is instrumented by adding an increment integer to `event_id` property of an event starting from 100.
+Here's an example of a plugin that modifies each event that's instrumented by adding an increment integer to `event_id` property of an event starting from 100.

 ```ts
 import { init, add } from '@amplitude/analytics-node';